Elektrobit/crinit/doc/adr/adr-pubkey-storage.md

 ## Assumptions

-* Signatures are always used in conjunction with some secure boot scheme, i.e. everything up to the Kernel binary can be considered trusted by crinit.
+* Signatures are always used in conjunction with some secure boot scheme, i.e. everything up to the Kernel binary, Device-tree (dtb) and initram-disk can be considered trusted by crinit.

 ## Considered Alternatives